 - Eating rich and fatty food can make you feel uncomfortably stuffed.
 Fat takes longer to digest than protein or carbohydrates, so it keeps the stomach full longer.
 Avoid bloating by limiting fats in your everyday diet.

 - Eating too fast adds to the risk of bloating after a meal.
 The remedy is simple -‑ eat more slowly.
-Satiety signals can take up to 20 minutes to reach the brain and dampen appetite.
+Satiety signals can take up to 20 minutes to reach the brain and ease your appetite.
 Many weight loss experts believe that eating slowly helps prevent overeating.

 The second most common cause of temporary bloating is gas in the abdomen.
 About half of gas in the digestive system is swallowed air.
 The rest is produced by bacteria in the gut that help digest food.
 If the gastrointestinal tract does not move it through efficiently, gas builds up in the intestines, causing bloating and discomfort.

-If you frequently experience bloating caused by gas, avoid these habits that increase how much air you swallow.
+If you often experience bloating caused by gas, avoid these habits that make you swallow more air: